datadvance/DjangoChannelsGraphqlWs/README.md

     https://github.com/ambv/black
 )

-### How to read the code
+### Where to start reading the code

-The code is quite complex.
+The code is inherently complex because it glues two rather different libraries/frameworks Channels and Graphene.
 You might need some time to dive into.
-Here are quick insights to help you to get on track.
+Here are some quick insights to help you to get on track.

-Important classes are `GraphqlWsConsumer` and `Subscription`.
+The main classes are `GraphqlWsConsumer` and `Subscription`.
+The former one is a Channels consumer which instantiates each time a WebSocket connection establishes.
+User (of the library) subclasses it and tunes settings in the successor class.
+The latter is from the Graphene world.
+Both classes are tightly coupled.
+When client subscribes an instance of `GraphqlWsConsumer` subclass holding the WebSocket connection passes to the `Subscription`.

-When server receives JSON from the client, the `GraphqlWsConsumer.receive_json` method is called.
-Then the request is passed to the `_on_gql_start` method.
-Most magic happens here.
+To better dive in it is useful to understand in general terms how regular request are handled.
+When server receives JSON from the client, the `GraphqlWsConsumer.receive_json` method is called by Channels routines.
+Then the request passes to the `_on_gql_start` method which handles GraphQL message "START".
+Most magic happens there.

-The `sync_to_async_middleware` is used to allow execution of blocking operations inside of resolvers.

-Queries and mutations are handled in one way, and subscriptions in
-another: you can find the big if-else block inside of the `_on_gql_start` method.

-`GraphqlWsConsumer` and `Subscription` instances are connected one to each other with help of `context._channels_graphql_ws`.
-The data they share is specified in the `PrivateSubscriptionContext` data type.

-The `GraphqlWsConsumer._register_subscription` method is quite important for subscriptions to work.
-The `Subscription._subscribe_resolver` method is calling it on new subscription.
-And the `_subscribe_resolver` method is responsible for handling subscription lifecycle.

-Read through implementations of those methods.

 ### Running tests